ecovisum/ecovisum-site/content/markdown/cases.md

 # Case studies

-> Our system has been in use while evolving since 2007.
+> Our systems have been in use while evolving since 2007.
 Here are details from some of our users

 ## The NUS Energy Dashboard